 Principle 1: Every Company should be headed by an effective Board to lead and control the Company.
-The Board works with management to achieve this, and management remains accountable to the Board.
+The Board is collectively responsible for the long-term success of the company.
+The Board works with Management to achieve this objective and Management remains accountable to the Board.